windley/CS462-Event-Edition/project/Lab4.md

 # Implementation Notes

 - You're free to determine how this ranking works.
 One possible solution is to base it on on-time performance for deliveries against a hypothetical best time.
 A production system would probably use a sophisticated service for this, but for our purposes, you can dummy up the ranking system and just update it with random performance rankings for each delivery. _Note:_ you **must** have a ranking system and update it, but it doesn't have to be "real."
+- In Lab 3, you had direct subscriptions form the flowershops to the drivers.
+You will need to undo those subscriptions.
+Drivers should now *only* see **rfq:delivery_ready** events from the guild.

 ---